aaronbrown1988/MD_workflow/Analysis/README_analysis.txt

 - a1_extract_all_my_data.sh       - script to extract paths to dcd data in /MainJob_dir

 - a2_create_no_H_no_H2O_dcd.sh    - script to create a greatly reduced data file containing not water or hydrogen.

+- a3_protein_backbone_cluster_analysis.sh

 - a4_ligand_cluster_analysis.sh

 - clustering_configuration.tcl   - configuration script for analysis.
 #------------------------------------------------------------------------------

+The scripts above are designed to be run in order,  a1_, a2_, ..etc but certain analysis can be omitted if required.